SAP/fundamental/test/README.md

 ## Executing automated tests

 From the root of the project, execute `gulp test:visual`.
 This will compare components that have screenshots defined against those in your current build.
-After the build runs, a browser should laumch detailing the results of the run.
+After the build runs, a browser should launch detailing the test results.

 ## Updating automated tests